Lambing Stays 2027

 Can I walk to the lambing shed?

 Yes!
-The lambing shed is just a short walk from the pods: around 120m from Hares Form and 220m from Alpacas Rest.
+The lambing shed is just a short walk from the pods: around 120m from Hares Form or 220m from Alpacas Rest.

 Will I see lambs being born?